 Another game that was at AAA 2024 but we did not get many glimpses at was this new Ultraman kids card battler from Bandai Namco, called Ultraman Shining Unite.
 Though not one likely for Western deployment, it interestingly seems to sidestep the usual format of those by using a larger two player splitscreen cabinet, where titles in that genre usually use mini machines with smaller monitors:

-Wahlap did have their Kingdoms Fantasy card battler and the Hero Of Robots-like motion capture Kamen Rider kids game they made with IGS again too, though those were covered extensively last time.
+Wahlap did have their Kingdoms Fantasy card battler and the Hero Of Robots-like motion capture Kamen Rider kids game they made with IGS again too, though those were covered extensively at AAA 2024.

 Taiko No Tatsujin (Bandai Namco)